plaid/tiny-quickstart/react/README.md

 8. On the next screen, select the first instance of "Platypus OAuth Bank".

 9. Click "Continue" when prompted.
 You'll be redirected to the login page for "First Platypus Bank".
 Click "Sign in" to proceed.

-10. Continue through the subsequent screens.

-11. Link will connect the account at the OAuth bank, prompt you to continue, and then redirect you back to the home page.
+Link will connect the account at the OAuth bank, prompt you to continue, and then redirect you back to the home page.

 For more information on OAuth with Plaid, see the [OAuth Guide](https://plaid.com/docs/link/oauth/) in Plaid's documentation.